-PPM returns to the music of Mozart and performs his magestic setting of the mass text, which combines towering movements for double chorus with gorgeous duets for two sopranos: Clara Rottsolk and Molly Netter.
-This program also includes Mozart’s sparkling Clarinet Concerto.
+PPM returned to the music of Mozart and performed his magestic setting of the mass text, which combines towering movements for double chorus with gorgeous duets for two sopranos: Clara Rottsolk and Molly Netter.
+This program also included Mozart’s sparkling Clarinet Concerto.

-This warm and joyous holiday concert features the “Christmas portion” of Messiah by George Frederic Handel alongside Joy to the World, our own maestro’s stirring suite of carols and holiday songs.
+This warm and joyous holiday concert featured the “Christmas portion” of Messiah by George Frederic Handel alongside Joy to the World, our own maestro’s stirring suite of carols and holiday songs.

 Cookies and Caroling: immediately post-concert December 15

-Join singers of Princeton Pro Musica and Trenton Children’s Chorus for a brief reception in the “green room” behind the stage of Patriot’s Theater in the Trenton War Memorial.
-Simply walk toward the stage in the hallway on either side of the auditorium.
-Singers will direct you to the brief reception featuring home-made cookies, varieties of sparkling water, and caroling accompanied by piano.
+Members of the audience joined singers of Princeton Pro Musica and Trenton Children’s Chorus for a brief reception in the “green room” behind the stage of Patriot’s Theater in the Trenton War Memorial by walking toward the stage in the hallway on either side of the auditorium.
+Singers directed them to the brief reception featuring home-made cookies, varieties of sparkling water, and caroling accompanied by piano.

 Dinner after Caroling!

-Make your visit to Trenton part of a larger, fun experience for the entire family.
-Click here to view eleven tantalizing options for dinner after the concert at restaurants located not far from the Trenton War Memorial that are dining partners of the Capital Philharmonic of New Jersey.
-Make your reservation and bring your ticket or the Princeton Pro Musica concert program to the restaurant of your choice to take advantage of specials offered to concert-goers.
-Princeton Pro Musica is pleased to participate in the Capital Philharmonic of New Jersey’s Dining Partners program.
+Patrons made their visits to Trenton part of a larger, fun experience for the entire family.
+They viewed here eleven tantalizing options for dinner after the concert at restaurants located not far from the Trenton War Memorial that are dining partners of the Capital Philharmonic of New Jersey.
+After making reservations and bring their tickets or the Princeton Pro Musica concert program to the restaurant of choice, they took advantage of specials offered to concert-goers.
+Princeton Pro Musica was pleased to participate in the Capital Philharmonic of New Jersey’s Dining Partners program.

 Comments from last year’s audience members: